 Below are step-by-step instructions on how to make gochujang tofu:

-- Slice tofu into 1-cm or ½-inch-thick rectangles and set aside.
-The thickness of the tofu slices is based on personal preference.
+- Slice tofu: Slice tofu into ½-inch-thick rectangles and set aside.

-- Heat vegetable oil or any neutral oil in a large pan on medium heat.
-Carefully lower tofu slices into the hot oil away from you.
-Fry tofu in small batches until golden brown on both sides, about 5-7 minutes per side.
+- Fry tofu: Heat vegetable oil or any neutral oil in a large pan on medium heat.
+Fry tofu in small batches until golden brown on both sides, about 5 to 7 minutes per side.

-- Then pour in the sauce in a circular motion to cover the tofu.
-Let sauce simmer to thicken, about 30 seconds.
-Then gently toss the tofu in the sauce.
+- Add sauce: Then add the sauce in a circular motion to cover the tofu and simmer until thickened, about 30 seconds.
+Then gently toss the tofu in the sauce until evenly coated.

 Storage & Reheating

-- Freezer-friendly?
-I don't recommend freezing cooked tofu as the freezing action can pull excess moisture out of the tofu and change the texture.
+- I don't recommend freezing gochujang tofu as the freezing action can pull excess moisture out of the tofu and change the texture.

 Pairing Suggestions